 What could possibly be the down side?

 Wait, but didn’t I hear some weird thing about how making your bed is actually bad for you?
-It’s true that one 2006 study published in the journal Experimental & Applied Acarology did find that making your bed seems to create a cozier environment for dust mites.
+It’s true that one recent survey published in the journal Experimental & Applied Acarology did find that making your bed seems to create a cozier environment for dust mites.

 The theory is that making your bed creates a slightly warmer, more moist environment for the hoards of microscopic bugs that live on your mattress and sheets and feast on your dead skin cells.
 Leaving your bed unmade exposes the sheets to more fresh air and light, which could kill more of the mites.